joseAf28/PlasmaDM/README.md

 - The `SimRater` class calculates the rates for each chemical equation provided in the surface kinetic scheme for all experimental conditions.
 - The `Simulator` class leverages the `SimData`, `SimParser`, and `SimRater` classes and computes steady-state surface chemical concentrations and the output observable using Scipy numerical methods (ODE solvers)
 - The `Optimizer` class modifies the simulator hyperparameters provided on the surface kinetics scheme that is chosen to be optimized and computes the objective loss.
-- The `OptimizationMethods` and `ErrorPropagation` classes enable us to solve the optimization problem using either model-free or model-based algorithms and to propagate errors from the input experimental conditions to the output observable, respectively.
+- The `Model-free Methods`, `Model-based Methods` and `Grad-based methods`  classes enable us to solve the optimization problem using either model-free or model-based algorithms.
+- The `ErrorPropagation` class allows us to propagate errors from the input experimental conditions to the output observable.

 ![Code Structure](/Users/joseafonso/Desktop/PlasmaDM/figures/Code_Structure.png)